loreanvictor/tmplr/README.md

 ## Template Recipes

-A template recipe can be a single command or a list of commands, instructing `tmplr` to _read_ some values and then modify some files with those values.
-They can be a single command:
+A template recipe instructs `tmplr` as to how to update project files with contextual values such as local git information or directory name.
+It can be a single command:

 ```yaml
 # .tmplr.yml
 remove: LICENSE
 ```

-Or a series of steps:
+Or multiple steps:

 ```yaml
 # .tmplr.yml